-(iv) A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.
+(iv) The catchment area is a geographical area from which children may be afforded priority for admission to a particular school.
+A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.

 (v) 'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, stepbrother or stepsister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Criteria 4 and 7 include children who at the time of application have a sibling for whom the offer of a place at Kingsclere CE Primary School has been accepted, even if the sibling is not yet attending.
+Criteria 4 and 7 include children who at the time of application have a sibling for whom the offer of a place at of Kingsclere CE Primary School has been accepted, even if the sibling is not yet attending.